dvdvgt/Pathfinder/README.md

 ## Basics

-- Press the **left mouse button** to set the start, destination and barriers.
+- Press the **left mouse button** to set the start and barriers.
+- Press the **middle mouse button** to set a optional destination node.
 - Press the **right mouse button** to reset a node.
 - Press **ESC** to reset all nodes.
 - Press the **spacebar** to start the algorithm (so far only the dijkstra algorithm has been implemented).